wp-plugins/disable-xml-rpc/readme.txt

 = Is there an admin interface for this plugin? =

 No. This plugin is as simple as XML-RPC is off (plugin activated) or XML-RPC is on (plugin is deactivated).

+= How do I know if the plugin is working? =

+There are two easy methods for checking if XML-RPC is off.
+First, try using an XML-RPC client, like the official WordPress mobile apps.
+Or you can try the XML-RPC Validator, written by Danilo Ercoli of the Automattic Mobile Team - the tool is available at [http://xmlrpc.eritreo.it/](http://xmlrpc.eritreo.it/) with a blog post about it at [http://daniloercoli.com/2012/05/15/wordpress-xml-rpc-endpoint-validator/](http://daniloercoli.com/2012/05/15/wordpress-xml-rpc-endpoint-validator/).

 == Screenshots ==